yarnthen/yarnthencohosking/_posts/2018-03-15-battle-city-unity-12.md

 ---
 layout: post
-title: "Recreate Battle City in Unity Part 11 : The Gamemaker - Starting the Stage and Game Over"
+title: "Battle City in Unity Part 11 : The Gamemaker - Starting the Stage and Game Over"
-excerpt: Recreate Battle City in Unity Part 11
+excerpt: Battle City in Unity Part 11
 summary: This post is part 11 to the series of post detailing how I recreate Battle City in Unity
 categories: [Tutorials]
 tags: [Unity, Unity 3D, Battle City, NES, retro, tilemap, tile, tanks, gaming, classic]
 comments: true
+series: "Recreate Battle City in Unity"
 ---
+{% include serieswithintro.html %}
 ### Introduction

 The Gamemaker controls the flow of the entire gameplay: